lab596/civiform/Data-versioning-model.md

-Work in Progress
+User created data (Questions, Programs) are all versioned and this doc discusses the versioning mechanism and the data life cycle that drives it.

-User created data (Questions, Programs, Applications) are all versioned and this doc discusses the versioning mechanism and the data life cycle that drives it.
+Note: Applications are also affected by versioning, but are largely a separate concern.
+The key thing is that once an applicant starts filling out a particular revision of an application, they will continue with that revision of it regardless of anything discussed here.

 # Glossary